1312inc/Webasyst-X-Electron/README.md

 Each time you select an installation in the sidebar, the renderer process launches the user's app in the BrowserView, passing information about the installation to it.

+> The renderer process app has its own repo.
+[Take a look](https://github.com/1312inc/Webasyst-X-Electron-Renderer)

 ### User's app ([app](/app) dir)
 Location of your application.
 SPA running in the BrowserView is called within the Renderer process.